wlpne/kde-mode/README.md

 welcome to the repo

-here you can inspect all the files used in packages
+here you can inspect all the files used in the package

 enjoy